rwindsor1/SpineNet/docs/index.rst

 .. note::

-Please note that by using SpineNet you agree to our [terms of access](LICENCE.md).
+Please note that by using SpineNet you agree to our `terms of access <https://github.com/rwindsor1/SpineNet/blob/main/LICENCE.md>`_.
 Amongst other things, this prohibits the use of SpineNet for commerical purposes.
 If you wish to acquire a more permissive licence of SpineNet, please contact us.

 .. toctree::
    :maxdepth: 2